seucoin/unKR/README.md

-# 💻 Demo
+## 💻 Demo
-Here shows the installation process of unKR and how to train and test it, using [PASSLEAF](https://ojs.aaai.org/index.php/AAAI/article/view/16522) as an example.
+This is a demo shows the training and testing process of [PASSLEAF](https://ojs.aaai.org/index.php/AAAI/article/view/16522) model with unKR.
 <!-- ![demo](./pics/demo.gif) -->

 <img src="pics/demo.gif">